walles/nodecode/README.md

 - Publish Python type stubs to PyPI
 - Publish the add-on to Blender Extensions
 - Ensure the generated code has type hints where applicable
+- Test that a generated nodecode file passes mypy without any complaints
 - Make sure the extracted-from-Blender Python stubs have no `Any` types

 ## Done